mdelapenya/genai-test-go/README.md

 - In which version of Testcontainers for Go was the Grafana module added?

-For that, we will use two approaches: using an LLM without `RAG` and using the LLM with `RAG`, creating the embeddings for the valid response, to demonstrate that using the `RAG` model can provide more accurate results.
+For that, we will use two approaches: using an LLM without `RAG` and using the LLM with `RAG`, creating the embeddings for the valid answer, to demonstrate that using the `RAG` model can provide more accurate results.
 Finally, we will use the `GPT-4` model as an evaluator to validate the different responses.

 ## Challenges of Testing GenAI applications